 Although there are some minor issues with the Rift S, it’s still an improvement on the original Oculus Rift headset.
 It makes for an exceptional VR experience with fewer cables and far better tracking.

 The best budget graphics card (GPU) for gaming is the NVIDIA GTX 1660 Super.
 It can handle most of today's modern games and is an excellent choice for those starting out on VR.
-For the more demanding games and those more serious about the level of quality and fidelity in regards to playing games and higher resolutions, the best graphics cards is NVIDIA's RTX 20-Series.
-RTX graphics cards are built on NVIDIA’s latest Turing architecture.
+For the more demanding games and those more serious about the level of quality and fidelity in regards to playing games and higher resolutions, the best graphics cards is NVIDIA's RTX 3000 Series.
+RTX graphics cards are built on NVIDIA’s latest Ampere architecture.
 These latest range of GPUs include dedicated hardware for ray-tracing and some other clever features like DLSS (deep learning super sampling) a hardware learning algorithm that essentially cleans up high resolution frames on the fly improving image quality.
-If you're after a GPU that is capable of handling a little more from games without falling short, then consider the GeForce RTX 2080 Ti.
-The 2080Ti is an excellent card, more than capable of playing PC games, right up-to 4K resolution and when It comes to VR, you can rest assured knowing that your visuals will be clean and fluid, with no lagging, no matter what game you're playing.
-Having said that, there are rumors and speculations on the newer faster range of GPUs, the RTX 3000 series, expected to launch in September 2020.
-The new graphics card is built around Nvidia's latest Ampere architecture and are said to be the fastest graphics cards available and are likely to force down the price of the RTX 2000 series, so you may want to want to hold off a while if you're thinking about replacing your GPU.
+If you're after a GPU that is capable of handling a little more from games without falling short, then consider the GeForce RTX 3080.
+The 3080 is an excellent card, more than capable of playing PC games, right up-to 4K resolution and when It comes to VR, you can rest assured knowing that your visuals will be clean and fluid, with no lagging, no matter what game you're playing.

 Amazon always seems to have great deals on headsets, so the Rift S can usually be snatched up at a fair price.
 What’s your view on the Oculus Rift S headset?
 Share your thoughts with me using the comment box below.